The Light Touch Review Conversation

 2. The Light Touch Review Conversation and Mental Capacity

 A light touch review can still be carried out when a person lacks capacity.
-The duty to maximise the person's involvement in the review process applies and as such, the light touch review should always be face to face, rather than a remote method of review.
+The duty to ensure the person's involvement in the review process applies and as such, the light touch review should always be face to face, rather than a remote method of review.

 The person with Care and Support needs should be supported to communicate their views during the review, either by an independent advocate (where the duty applies) or another appropriate person.